Occupational Therapy Doctorate, Center City

 Program Overview

-The OTD program is designed to develop occupational therapists with in-depth knowledge to one or more of the following: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, and theory development, in order to engage in collaborative research and practice as a direct care provider, consultant, educator, manager, leader, researcher, and advocate for the profession and the consumer.
-The OTD program is completed in three years and consists of 47 undergraduate credits of basic professional knowledge and 68 graduate credits of in-depth knowledge and skill.
+The OTD program is designed to prepare occupational therapists with in-depth knowledge of one or more of the following: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, and theory development.
+Our graduates may engage in collaborative research and practice as direct care providers, consultants, educators, managers, leaders, researchers, and advocates for the profession and the consumer.
+The OTD program is completed in three years and consists of 118 graduate credits of coursework to develop professional knowledge and competencies.

 Curriculum